FlandiaYingman/FlandiaYingman/README.md

 I love to make friends 👭!
 If you wish, just follow me on GitHub or open an issue in this repo!

-I'm preparing HKDSE (Hong Kong Diploma of Secondary Education) for now, so I wouldn't be active in the coming months (likely July 2022 - May 2023).
+I'm <del>preparing HKDSE<del/> taking (Hong Kong Diploma of Secondary Education) for now, so I wouldn't be very active (till 8 May, 2023).

 ### Why "Flandia Yingman"?